cckayne/ses-scrambler/doc/ReadMe.txt

 Why hasn't SES been broken?

 Certain wimpy academics and soi-disant cryptanalysts are still whining about SES.
 They can't break it, you see.
-And they certainly couldn't have written it themselves.
+And they certainly couldn't have conceived it themselves.
 So they try to pick holes in the algorithm and the code without achieving anything.
 Despite their obvious impotence, my challenge still stands and will always stand: Break it.

 But the answer to the question is simple.
-SES stands on the strongest possible foundation.
+SES rests on the strongest possible foundation.
 That foundation is ISAAC, Bob Jenkins' little masterpiece, unassailed after more than two decades.

 Does Cascaded Encipherment Really Make a Cipher Stronger?